syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Formulas.md

 ---
 layout: post
-title: Formulas in SfSpreadsheet | SfSpreadsheet | wpf/Syncfusion
+title: Formulas in SfSpreadsheet | SfSpreadsheet | Syncfusion
-description: This section provides the list of formulas supported by SfSpreadsheet with example for Syncfusion essential studio wpf.
+description: This section provides the list of formulas supported by SfSpreadsheet with example for Syncfusion Essential WPF.
 platform: wpf
 control: SfSpreadsheet
 documentation: ug